Reading Time: 5 minutes

 Cells use glucose for energy production.
 When glucose is stored in the body, it is called glycogen.
 If the body doesn’t have enough glycogen available, getting through a resistance training workout can be a struggle.
 Carbohydrates help top off glycogen stores, supporting a more intense exercise session.

-When a client’s glycogen stores are low, you may notice that they have a hard time pushing their muscle to its max.
+When a client’s glycogen stores are low, you may notice that they have a hard time pushing their muscle to the max.
 Powerlifters may hit failure more quickly or have a lower one-rep max.
 Those engaging in a less intense strength training routine may find it more difficult as well.

 Having adequate glycogen stores is also critical for muscle recovery.
 This can be a major issue for bodybuilders and other clients intent on increasing their lean muscle mass.
 Of course, protein intake is also important, but if they want the best results, an increase in carbohydrates may do the trick.